PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

     - [https://www.concursolutions.com/home.asp](https://www.concursolutions.com/home.asp)

 - For further help contact:
-    - Sophia Linguiti - sophia.linguiti@pennmedicine.upenn.edu
-    - John Hyon (expenditure justification related) - hyon1@pennmedicine.upenn.edu
+    - Lia Brodrick - lia.brodrick@pennmedicine.upenn.edu
     - Sharon Lui (concur related) - xgliu@pennmedicine.upenn.edu

 - If you need help and would like another person to be able to view your concur, you can add them as a delegate following the instructions below

 ## How to Assign a delegate